Chappaqua Continuing Education

 Spanish for True Beginners is a blended learning experience with both synchronous and asynchronous experiences to ensure that students are able to practice all modes--speaking, listening, reading and writing.
 Zoom sessions will meet as a whole class and students can reinforce concepts on assigned work as their schedule permits.

-10 Mondays • March 10 to June 2 (no class 4/14, 5/5 & 5/26) • 6-7pm • Online • $220 ($130 for Chappaqua Seniors)
+10 Mondays• September 29 to December 8 (no class 10/13) • 6 -7pm • Online • $220 ($140 for Chappaqua Seniors)

 Spanish Advanced with Diana Walker